arhat-dev/dukkha/README.md

 A typical build automation tool only take one or two from the above, but we'd take three in `dukkha`!

+## Features

+- Rendering suffix (`@<renderer>`), get configuration updated dynamically at runtime
+- Customizable task matrix execution everywhere
+- Shell completion for tools, tasks and task matrix

+## Known Limitations

+- Rendering suffix:
+  - Cannot render the value when applied in yaml file to a map key (in source code), see #22

 ## LICENSE

 ```text